WebAssembly/component-model/design/mvp/CanonicalABI.md

 def flatten_types(ts, opts):
   return [ft for t in ts for ft in flatten_type(t, opts)]
 ```
-As shown here, the core signatures `async` functions use a lower limit on the
+As shown here, the core signatures of `async`-lowered functions use a lower
-maximum number of parameters (4) and results (0) passed as scalars before
+limit on the maximum number of parameters (4) and results (0) passed as scalars
-falling back to passing through memory.
+before falling back to passing through memory.

 Presenting the definition of `flatten_type` piecewise, we start with the
 top-level case analysis: